 In this post, we show you different types of visualizations that you can use to extract and report actionable, accurate insights for clients on a data visualization dashboard, including…

-A data visualization dashboard presents advertising metrics, KPIs, and ad creative data analytics through charts, graphs, maps, widgets, and images.
+A data visualization dashboard presents KPIs, advertising metrics benchmarks, and ad creative data analytics through charts, graphs, maps, widgets, and images.
 It provides advertisers with the dashboard tools needed to understand trends, outliers, insights, and patterns in their overall marketing efforts at a glance.

 Like business intelligence dashboards, data visualization tools aggregate and categorize all advertising insights for each of your clients and present findings in a digestible, easy-to-follow way.